jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 	Changing the setting of a component must not cause a change of context.
 For example, selecting something from a drop-down list should not launch a new page.
 If you need to have this happen, advise the user of the behaviour beforehand.

-    **Note:** Clicking on a link, button or tab (while they are considered components) is not considered to be changing its setting.
+    **Note:** Clicking on a link, button or tab, while they are considered components, is not considered to be changing its setting.

 * **Items that are repeated on each page, e.g. menus, are in the same relative order.**